medik8s/docs/about_us.md

 ## What we plan to do?

-We plan to improve the exiting operators by adding Master (control plane) fencing capabilites to SNR and NHC, which currently **only** work for worker nodes.
-Furthermore, we have few work in progress operators:
+We have few work in progress operators:

 - [Machine Deletion Remediation](/remediation/machine-deletion/machine-deletion-remediation) - Remediates nodes by deleting the associated OpenShift machine.
 Triggered by NHC.
-- [HA-SNO](https://github.com/medik8s/ha-sno) - High Availability based on two Single Node Openshift .
+- [HA-SNO](https://github.com/medik8s/ha-sno) - High Availability based on two Single Node OpenShift.

 ## History